iivanic/DataChief/Absence Request Video script.md

 Request must be approved by Production Manager - Robert P.
 Finally, Form needs to finish in HR database with John L - [*john@barriqueworks.com*](mailto:john@barriqueworks.com)

-Worflow shoild look like this:
+If we try to draw our workflow it could look like this:
 ![DataChief simple workflow](/AbsenceRequestWorkflow.png)

 So, let's create our Form: